DESI z >~ 5 Quasar Survey. I. A First Sample of 400 New Quasars at z ~ 4.7-6.6: A High-redshift Quasar Survey in DESI

 We have also included photometric data from the Pan-STARRS1 survey \citep[PS1;][]{chambers16}, which covers the $3\pi$ sky at $Dec > -30$ deg in the optical $grizy$ bands.
-In our survey, the $i$ band photometry is required for target selection, and data in $z$ and $y$ bands are included if available (see details in the next section).
-The PS1 survey has 5$\sigma$ depth of 23.1, 22.3, and 21.4 magnitude in the $i$, $z$, and $y$, respectively.
-In the following discussions, we use $z$ to represent the $z$ band data from the Legacy Surveys and $z_{\rm P1}$ for the PS1 photometry.
+In our survey, the PS1 $i$-band photometry is required for target selection, and data in PS1 $z$ and $y$ bands are included if available (see details in the next section).
+The PS1 survey has 5$\sigma$ depth of 23.1, 22.3, and 21.4 magnitude in the $i$, $z$, and $y$ bands, respectively.
+In the following discussions of color selection, we use $z$ to represent the $z$-band photometric data from the Legacy Surveys and use $z_{\rm P1}$ for the PS1 photometry.

 In addition, in order to further reduce contamination rate of quasar selection, photometric data in the near-infrared (NIR) $J$-band are used for objects with available $J$-band photometry.
 We collect $J$-band data from the three public large-area NIR imaging surveys: the UKIRT Hemisphere Survey (UHS) \citep{dye18}, the UKIRT InfraRed Deep Sky Surveys--Large Area Survey \citep[ULAS,][]{lawrence07}, and the VISTA Hemisphere Survey \citep[VHS,][]{mcmahon13}.
 The UHS and ULAS surveys cover an area of 17,900 square degrees in the northern sky with a depth of 19.6 mag (Vega) in $J$.
 The VHS survey aims to map the entire Southern sky and has a depth of 20.2 mag (Vega) in the $J$ band.